turingschool/front-end-curriculum/lessons/module-1/introduction-to-jquery.md

 <p data-height="300" data-theme-id="23788" data-slug-hash="EyKxpp" data-default-tab="js,result" data-user="turing" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/team/turing/pen/EyKxpp/">$(this)</a> by Turing School of Software and Design (<a href="http://codepen.io/turing">@turing</a>) on <a href="http://codepen.io">CodePen</a>.</p>

 #### Try It
-Can you change the text in each box to 'Unicorn' when that specific box is hovered over?
+Can you create a class that adds a border and then toggle that class on the specific box that is hovered over?
 (For your own sanity, you probably want to remove the alert!)

 ## Traversing the DOM